MDS-10011 - The Photographic Message

 Intended Learning Outcomes

-demonstrate familiarity with particular media forms and genres and the way these work to affect meaning will be achieved by assessments: 1, 2 and 3
+demonstrate familiarity with particular media forms and genres and the way these work to affect meaning and show an awareness of the role of technology in media production: 2

-show an understanding of and reflection upon his/her own creative processes and practice through engagement in media production will be achieved by assessments: 1
+show an understanding of and reflection upon his/her own creative processes and practice: 1

-demonstrate a knowledge of forms of media and culture as they have emerged historically and appreciate the processes through which they have come into being, with reference to social, cultural and technological change will be achieved by assessments: 1
+demonstrate a knowledge of forms of media and culture as they have emerged historically and appreciate the processes through which they have come into being, with reference to social, cultural and technological change: 1

 consider and evaluate their own work in a reflective manner, with reference to relevant historical or contemporary debates and conventions, and produce work showing competence in operational aspects of media production technologies, systems, techniques and professional practices